 Examination of microcapsules using a combination of gelatin and Na alginate at different concentrations through the emulsion technique was carried out through microscopic analysis using Scanning Electron Microscopy (SEM) aiming to determine the surface structure in protecting bacterial cells.
 The cross-section of the microcapsule (2.000x magnification) shows the integrity of the bacterial cells trapped inside the capsule (Figure 1).
-The presence of cells confirms that this effective technique is for microencapsulation of bacteria.
-Image scans using SEM of T1 and T2 prepared microcapsules using combination of gelatin and Na alginate (1:1) and (1:2) respectively showed that the capsules were round, rough and thick although some were found to be irregular (Figure 1).
+The presence of cells confirms that this technique is effective for the microencapsulation of bacteria.
+Image scans using SEM of T1 and T2 microcapsules prepared using a combination of gelatin and Na alginate (1:1) and (1:2) respectively showed that the capsules were round, rough and thick although some were found to be irregular (Figure 1).
 Observation of the spherical shape of the microcapsules was carried out using a light microscope as shown in Figure 2.